alexex1993/TelegramPagerESP32/README.md

 | GND   | GND   |
 | D18 | Plus contact   |

-Also, you can also use modification ESP8266 with internal display
+Also, you can use modification ESP8266 with internal oled display

 [Demonstration on YouTube](https://youtu.be/ok_MZ0AdNfg?si=WcUMEWS6AgMilHYF)